 Illinois has prioritized investments in clean energy and reducing carbon emissions via passage of CEJA and the Reimagining Energy and Vehicles (REV) program.
 These initiatives encourage investment in manufacturing, research, workforce development and small businesses within the clean energy sector.
 Recent investments in green energy have resulted in the state doubling its production of renewable energy from 2021 to 2023 (IL DCEO).
-Greater investment in clean energy production and reducing carbon emissions will continue to make Illinois and Cook County leaders in energy production, while also creating new jobs, supporting businesses and reducing reliance on unsustainable forms of energy production.
+Greater investment in clean energy production and reducing carbon emissions will continue to make Illinois and Cook County leaders in energy production, while also creating new jobs and supporting businesses.

-Furthermore, these investments allow the state to be competitive nationally for cutting edge industries, including quantum computing and advanced manufacturing.
+Furthermore, these investments allow the state and region to be competitive nationally for cutting edge industries, including quantum computing and advanced manufacturing.
 Close proximity to robust, reliable energy production is important for high energy users to reduce transmission costs and ensure a stable source of power.
 Energy availability played a key role in spurring the Illinois Quantum and Microelectronics Park planned for a former steel mill site along Lake Michigan on the South Side of Chicago.
 Energy reliability is also a key factor for manufacturers, as energy brownouts can add delays and disruptions to production lines.
 Having reliable energy sources supported by redundancies is critical to manufacturers feeling confident in investments for highly technical plants that consume energy.

-Climate resilience will require substantial infrastructure investment
+Environmental conditions will require substantial infrastructure investment

-Climate change is already impacting and will continue to impact Cook County, requiring infrastructure investments to address larger and more frequent rain events, increasing temperatures and possibly population change as residents of regions more prone to natural disasters seek relative stability.
+Environmental conditions such as flooding and heat impact Cook County's residents, communities and businesses.
+These challenges require infrastructure investments to address larger and more frequent rain events, increasing temperatures and possibly population change as residents of regions more prone to natural disasters seek relative stability.